memoryleak47/egraph-sandbox/README.md

 EGraphs Sandbox
 ===============

-You are probably looking for [Slotted E-Graphs](https://github.com/memoryleak47/egraph-sandbox/tree/main/3-miniegg-with-slots).
+You are probably looking for Slotted E-Graphs?
-In this repo we are trying out random ideas using custom implementations of e-graphs.
+They have been moved into their dedicated [repo](https://github.com/memoryleak47/slotted-egraphs).

+This repo is for more general experiments with egraphs.